RuwaYafa/ClusteringProject-3.8/ReadMe.md

 ---
 ### ▶️ Step 2: Set Up Development Environment
 Install required Python packages:
-- All clustering algorithm work on python 3.8
+- All clustering algorithms work on Python 3.8
-- All clustering algorithm work on python 3.12 except spherical clustering
+- All clustering algorithms work on Python 3.12, except spherical clustering

 ---
 ### ▶️ Step 3: Implement k-Means from Scratch:

 ### ▶️ Pseudocode for k-Means:
-[1] Initialize k centroids randomly from data points
+[1] Initialize k centroids randomly from the data points

 [2] Repeat until convergence:
-   - Assign each point to nearest centroid (Euclidean distance)
+   - Assign each point to the nearest centroid (Euclidean distance)
-   - Update centroids as mean of assigned points
+   - Update centroids as the mean of assigned points
    - Check if centroids changed significantly

 ---
 ### ▶️ Python Implementation Steps:

->The project implemented in python 3.12. you can run k_mean and DBSCAN except Spherical clustering.
+>The project was implemented in Python 3.12.
+You can run k-means and DBSCA, except for Spherical clustering.
-It implemented in python 3.8, with slightly change in the spherical library https://github.com/jasonlaska/spherecluster.git https://pypi.org/project/spherecluster/0.1.7/#spherecluster-0.1.7-py3-none-any.whl
+It is implemented in Python 3.8, with a slight change in the spherical library https://github.com/jasonlaska/spherecluster.git https://pypi.org/project/spherecluster/0.1.7/#spherecluster-0.1.7-py3-none-any.whl

-- If you run the code in just comment the Call of spherical_rfa in the end of main.py file
+- If you run the code in just comment out the Call to spherical_rfa at the end of the main.py file

 ---
 ### ▶️ Hints to run spherical_rfa.py: